smithWEBtek/protest-weekly-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This project is designed to meet the requirements of the Flatiron School Rails Project assignment and serve the Emporia Social Justice Supporters Facebook Group, whose members seek and create opportunities to raise awareness of social issues and find ways to solve them.

+Because this group is on Facebook, adding "login with Facebook" was a logical way to address that portion of the project requirements.

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.4.2

 * System dependencies